jacobjinkelly/slurm/README.md

 ```

 The output of the job will be saved by default in `experiments/YYYY-MM-DD-HH-MM-SS`,
-with a directory for each configuration of hyperparameters being swept over.
+with a directory for each configuration of hyperparameters in the sweep.

 ## Issues
 If a job preempts after a new update to the repo has been pulled in, when the job relaunches it will run